The number of Americans filing for jobless benefits last week hits 263,000, most in nearly 4 years

 Broader U.S. economic growth has weakened so far this year as many companies have pulled back on expansion projects amid the uncertainty surrounding the impacts of the tariffs.
 Growth slowed to about a 1.3% annual rate in the first half of the year, down from 2.5% in 2024.

-The sluggishness in the job market is a key reason that Federal Reserve Chair Jerome Powell recently signaled that the central bank may cut its key interest rate at its meeting next week.
-A cut could reduce other borrowing costs in the economy, including mortgages, auto loans, and business borrowing.

-While a rate cut could spur economic growth, economists fear it could push inflation even farther above the Fed’s target of 2%.

-Thursday's report showed that the four-week average of claims, which evens out some of the week-to-week volatility, rose by 9,750 to 240,500.
+Thursday's unemployment benefits report showed that the four-week average of claims, which evens out some of the week-to-week volatility, rose by 9,750 to 240,500.

 The total number of Americans collecting unemployment benefits for the previous week of Aug.
 30 was unchanged at 1.94 million.